Gender inequality is a huge problem in the automotive industry.

 We know that our events are useful learning experiences, with networking, conference sessions, exhibition displays and time among other experienced professionals.

 It might just be the opportunity some bright sparks need to step their career up a notch, and show the industry what women really have to offer.

-We caught up with Margaret Belska from NVIDIA at AutoSens Detroit this May.
+We caught up with Margaret Belska formerly at NVIDIA at AutoSens Detroit last May.

 “I’m pleasantly surprised at how many women there are attending [AutoSens], also very happy to see several women speakers – I’m sure that’s even harder than just getting attendees.
 Its fantastic to have that representation.
 We are here, we work in this field, there’s not a lot of us but the more of us [that can be seen here], is going to inspire more women to come into the field and contribute. … Women are a really big part of this industry, and being able to contribute to the development of these technologies is really important.
 You need that different perspective.”

 We also spoke to Buyue Zhang, Engineer at Intel

 “[The discounted Women in Engineering tickets are] absolutely essential to bringing female engineers to the conference.
 They are a great help!
 [The gender imbalance] is actually not improving quite honestly.
 There are simply not enough women in this field.
 It is not a solvable problem at this level – there are so few women in engineering.
 It needs to be solved earlier in pipeline.
 Young engineers need encouragement to pursue their path and not give up.”